cayeborreo/spunky-potato/content/posts/20190809 - How close are we to UHC.md

 **But that system is pretty much non-existent as of today.** I [learned through Twitter](https://twitter.com/mcborreo/status/1157656277519982593) (the various information I glean from that site is priceless, I swear) that a National eHealth System and Services Act is currently under the works, and I just hope there is a way to be updated on that bill's proceedings.

 As a pharmacist now in the field of information technology, of course a _properly implemented_ national health information system would be an obvious advocacy.
-Imagine doctors spending their time logging redundant information to more patient interaction instead.
+Imagine doctors allocating the time spent logging redundant information to more patient interaction instead.
 Imagine patients getting better quality of care because of rich patient and medical history.
 Imagine processes being seamless once patient data is centralized.
 Imagine how easy health research could be, and how fast epidemiology reports could be generated with a working system.

 It's nice to imagine all these, but I wonder: When does the imagining stop, and the planning and implementing begin?

 ---

-This event left me with more questions than answers, which is a good thing.
-But the one big question that remains is: **Where are we, really?**
+This event left me with more questions than answers, which isn't a bad thing.
+But the question remained: **Where are we, really?**

 I got to ask this in the Q&A session, and here are the answers I got:

 1. DOH has these 3- and 6-year checkpoints.
-I'm still looking for that document which I most likely think is a health agenda of some sort, but no luck (would appreciate if someone could point me to the right direction).
+I'm still looking for that document which I most likely think is a health agenda of some sort, but no luck (would appreciate if someone could <a href="https://twitter.com/intent/tweet?text=@mcborreo" target="_blank">point me</a> to the right direction).
 2. The 107-page [implementing rules and regulations](https://www.doh.gov.ph/sites/default/files/health_magazine/UHC-IRR-Draft.pdf) document is already drafted and just waiting for release.
 3. [UHC will start to be piloted](https://news.mb.com.ph/2019/04/08/31-pilot-areas-for-implementation-of-universal-health-care-to-be-identified-by-doh/) in various implementation sites which DOH has cherry-picked.
 4. (Because I mentioned I'm a pharmacist in IT) Technical working groups are currently meeting regularly, and they're comprised of professionals from the three main stakeholders (DOH, PhilHealth and LGUs), and from a wide variety of disciplines.
 And I quote this coming from a DOH official: